meditationstuff/protocol_1/index.md

 With integration/burn-off, it's sort of like what was conscious has been positively transformed into something that no longer needs to be conscious.
 With suppression, something is no longer conscious, but, sort of, no transformation has occurred; that something has just been sort of papered over.

 Usually, when someone first learns to meditate, they're doing maybe 50% burn-off/integration and 50% suppression (or even much more of the latter than the former).
-When someone becomes very skilled at meditation, they're doing, long-run, 100% burn-off/integration and 0% suppression.
+When someone becomes very skilled at meditation, they're doing, long-run, with some qualifying, 100% burn-off/integration and 0% suppression.
 Doing a lot of suppression, at first, for even thousands of hours, is very normal, and part of the process of learning to meditate.
 Some people will naturally do more or less, when starting out, and anyone may have intermittent periods of heightened suppression.
 Suppression isn't bad, per se.
 Sometimes it's intermediately helpful.
 It's only "bad" if that's the only thing one is doing.

 All that said, that way it *can be* problematic, is that there's sort of only a finite amount of "room" for suppression, only so much "slack" for suppression.
 After too much suppression, things will ultimately lose steam and meditative progress will potentially get stuck and slow down.
 (Worst case is behavioral rigidity, muscle tension, and potentially even more extreme things.)
 On the other hand, integration and burn-off, actually make more space--integration and burn-off let meditative progress continue and continue.